 Now we are looking at a figure known as a magic square: In a magic square, a figure whose discovery easily predates the Square, the numbers in each row and column, as well as the diagonals, add up to the same number.
 In the 5×5 version, this number is 65, the center remains 13, and in each of the two concentric squares adding a number with the one across from it adds up to 26.

 The numbers 13, 26, and 65 are numerical representations of the divine name in the gematria, a system that assigns numerical values to words.
 Though it was originally Assyro–Babylonian–Greek, its use in Jewish mysticism has a long and well-known history.
 Using this system, 13 is ehad “One”, and indeed, there is but one ⟨N⟩—in the center where all things begin.
 26 is the numerical value of the Tetragrammaton, the four letters transliterating the name of God, i.e. YHWH.
 At some point, people decided that saying YHWH aloud was not cool—think the repeated stonings in Monty Python’s Life of Brian (1979)—and Adonai was used in its place.
-65 is its written form, Adonai.
+65 is the gematric value of Adonai.
 Now, while it is true there are many, many names of God, these, particularly the last two, are very important ones.
 13 also corresponds to ⟨N⟩, in yet another way, as it is the 13th letter of both the Greek and Latin alphabets.
 Note it is not contended the letters simply correspond to the numerical values of the magic square, but the magic square is important to transforming the square.

 When we move from the numbers back to the letters, the result of the transformation is a set of rows and columns, each of which is its own palindrome, and the central tenet cross remains, but on a diagonal.